spotlightpa/poor-richard/content/news/2024-05-23-SPLHYDCOMMIMP.md

 “We don&#39;t know enough about the technology to be able to say that it is safe,” Steele said.
 “But what we do know about some of the components that we&#39;ve seen in use in the field, it&#39;s a pretty safe assumption to say that communities around this infrastructure will be at increased health risk.”

-Citron, the MACH2 board member, noted that the hub developers have to abide by the National Environmental Policy Act, which mandates the DOE assess the environmental impacts of any proposed project before authorizing it.
+Citron, the MACH2 official, noted that the hub developers have to abide by the National Environmental Policy Act, which mandates the DOE assess the environmental impacts of any proposed project before authorizing it.

 The hub projects also must follow the federal Justice40 Initiative, which requires 40% of the economic benefits of the hubs go toward historically marginalized and disadvantaged communities.
 This can include investments in clean transit or affordable housing.